If you’ve been using the free Astra theme for awhile, it’s time to take a look at the Astra Pro Plugin.

 - Above Header – This setting allows you to show your CTA, contact info, social media icons, menus, etc. above your header section.

-- Below Header – Same functions as Above Header, but location appears below the header.
+- Below Header – Same functions as Above Header, but information appears below the header section.

 - Mega Menu – Let’s you create the ultimate fully customized menu with background colors and images, highlighted labels, columns and more.